 (b) keep the register at that location.

 [Regulation 44 inserted in Gazette 29 Feb 2000 p.
 992-3; amended in Gazette 14 Sep 2001 p.
-5076.]
+5076; 7 Nov 2008 p.
+4812.]

 44A.
 Destruction of drugs of addiction and poisons included in Schedule 8

-(1) Subject to subregulations (2) and (3) a person authorised to manufacture, distribute, procure, sell or possess a drug of addiction (other than a person who possesses a poison included in Schedule 8 under a prescription from a medical practitioner, dentist or veterinary surgeon) shall not wilfully destroy that drug of addiction.
+(1) Subject to subregulations (2) and (3) a person authorised to manufacture, distribute, procure, sell or possess a drug of addiction (other than a person who possesses a poison included in Schedule 8 under a prescription issued by a medical practitioner, dentist or veterinary surgeon) shall not wilfully destroy that drug of addiction.

 (2) Subject to regulation 31 a drug of addiction may be destroyed by —